How Much Water Should You Drink A Day?

 Dehydration can happen when your body has lost more water than you’ve taken in.

-If you are dehydrated, your body’s water balance is disrupted, and may not function as normal.
+If you are dehydrated, your body’s water balance is disrupted, and your body may not function as it should.

 What are the signs of dehydration?

 You may have experienced a symptom of mild dehydration before.
-They can include:
+These symptoms can include: